-If personality defects are now the standard bearer for identifying mental illness, then it stands to reason there are certain traits which define what is or is not an acceptable personality.
+If personality defects are now the standard-bearer for identifying mental illness, then it stands to reason there are certain traits that define what is or is not an acceptable personality.
 Looking at this from the perspective of gun control and H.R.
 127, this can have major repercussions.
-Mental illness could, in theory, be defined as a resistance to government authority simply for refusing to comply with gun control efforts.
+Mental illness could, in theory, be defined as resistance to government authority simply for refusing to comply with gun control efforts.
 We have already seen a willingness on the part of our government to label those that oppose gun control, as potential extremists.

 Anyone who has filled out the existing background check form knows it is already against the law to buy a gun if an individual has been adjudicated mentally defective by a court of law.
 The term adjudicated of course implies due process.
 A court of law has found sufficient reason to declare someone incompetent.
-This in and of itself is controversial but mental health issues themselves ride a fine line between criminal, civil and administrative law.
-According to Szasz, (pp. 182-183) criminal law is generally defined as an offense against the government that threatens good order whereas civil law is considered violations between individuals which generally do not involve government.
+This in and of itself is controversial but mental health issues themselves ride a fine line between criminal, civil, and administrative law.
+According to Szasz, (pp. 182-183), criminal law is generally defined as an offense against the government that threatens good order whereas civil law is considered a violation between individuals which generally does not involve government.
 Administrative law is a system that operates outside the boundaries of the latter two.
 It is often bureaucrats and administrators that define the rules of psychiatric treatment law.

 The problem with mental health today is that people accept the notion that government can deprive a person of their constitutionally protected rights if they are deemed to be a danger to themselves or others (p.
 184).
 There are several reasons for this.
 Szasz cites Ferd Paul Mihm (p.
 184) in saying that it isn’t viewed as a punishment, as much as it is a therapeutic intervention meant to heal someone who is considered mentally ill.